hamxiaoz/10x-developer/javascript.md

     is('String', new String('test')); // true
     ```

-- object detection
+- object detection, check if it has property or method

     ```js
+        if (document.getElementsByName)

-        // or typeof document.getElementsByName !=== 'undefined'
+        // or
-        if(document.getElementsByName) {
-            // it means the 'getElementsByName' is supported }
+        if (typeof document.getElementsByName === 'function')
+        if (typeof document.getElementsByName !== 'undefined')
     ```

 - `JSON.stringify(obj, ['fliter', 'list])` can filter